jblairpdx/GIScience_I/labs/lab_6.md

 ##### Create a new ArcMap document.

 1. Name it `Lab6_Mt_St_Helens.mxd`.
-2. Turn on the *Spatial Analyst* extension (under menu `Customize -> Extensions').
-3. Add the downloaded datasets to the default data frame.
+2. Add the downloaded datasets to the default data frame.
-4. Change the names of your layers to something more descriptive, e.g. `DEM Before`, `DEM After`.
+3. Change the names of your layers to something more descriptive, e.g. `DEM_Before`, `DEM_After`.

 ##### Create a new shapefile dataset.